ethereum-mining/ethminer/API_DOCUMENTATION.md

 ### miner_getconnections

 When you launch ethminer you provide a list of connections specified by the `-P` argument.
-If you want to remotely check which is the list of connections ethminer is using you can issue this method:
+If you want to remotely check which is the list of connections ethminer is using, you can issue this method:

 ```json
 {